awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 The delegated AWS Security Hub administrator account manages Security Hub membership for an organization\.

 The organization management account designates the Security Hub administrator account for the organization\.
 The administrator account selects the member accounts\.
-See [Managing member accounts that belong to an organization](securityhub-accounts-orgs.md) and [Managing member accounts that are not in an organization](account-management-manual.md)\.
+See [Managing member accounts that belong to an organization](securityhub-accounts-orgs.md) and [Managing member accounts by invitation](account-management-manual.md)\.

 ![\[Diagram that shows how the organization management account designates an organization account as the delegated administrator for Security Hub.
 The delegated administrator becomes a Security Hub administrator account.\]](http://docs.aws.amazon.com/securityhub/latest/userguide/images/diagram_account_delegation.png)